Pioneer Recipes

 Have you made some pioneer recipes your ancestors made many years ago?
 They didn’t have the ingredients we have today, so they had to make do with what they had.
 And make do is what they did for sure.
 They had to fill the belly because they were traveling in covered wagons, in most cases, with limited access to the General Store, back in the day.

-I sometimes think we will be making these recipes once again if and when we have a grid down or whatever you believe will happen.
-And it will happen, trust me.
-Our power grid in the US is so outdated and will take years, actually several years to replace, if it can even be done.
+I sometimes think we’ll be making these recipes once again if and when we have a grid down, additional disasters, or whatever you believe will happen.
+And they will happen, trust me.

 Of course, if you cook from scratch you know several recipes to get you by if the grocery stores are shut down for days, weeks, or months.